seeu-inspace/soliditytoken/README.md

 ## Solidity Token Faucet UI

-Host the project in the current directory on a server.
+Host the project in the [stkfaucet-ui](stkfaucet-ui/) directory on a server.
 If you're using Visual Studio, you can use the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.

 ### <ins>Browserify</ins>